JAntCarter97/GraphicsTutorials/README.md

-# BensGraphicsTutorials_wReleaseBug
+# BensGraphicsTutorials
 From Ben Arnold's Advanced c++ Graphics Tutorial series.

-Compiler and Linker error in Release Mode using Visual studio Update 2 RC
+Compiler and Linker error in Release Mode using Visual studio Update 2 RC!

 Use with Visual Studio Update 3 or newer.

-Important Note: The member variables use an _memberVar
+Important Note: The member variables use a _memberVar

 convention in the first 40 videos and should be of the m_memberVar convention